ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 </info-box>

 <info-box warning>
-	Note that in this guide we use the editor class directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).
+	Note that in this guide the editor class is used directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).

 	We do not use any of the {@link builds/guides/overview builds} because adding new plugins to them requires rebuilding them anyway.
 This can be done by {@link builds/guides/development/installing-plugins customizing a build} or by including CKEditor 5 source into your application (like in this guide).
 </info-box>